caferdg/flush/README.md

 # flu.sh
-Simple command-line intrepeter in Javascript
+Simple command-line interpreter in Javascript

 Run the project with `npm start`